Skip to main content

 Incentives

-• The CML Disclosure of Incentives form that must be completed by the developer and presented to the valuer on site.
+• A UK Finance Disclosure form must be completed by the developer and presented to the valuer on site.
 If this is not seen, a nil value is returned on the valuation form.

 All New Build properties must have a home warranty scheme applied.
 The acceptable schemes to the Society are: